AnotherKamila/bc-thesis/src/5-design.md

 For each access point, we store its type, optional description, and which controller is attached to it.

-Access logs (with data as specified in the message, according to section \ref{protocol:alog}) are written to disk on insert.
-In order to fulfill the protocol idempotence guarantee, only logs with a unique combination of attributes are stored.
+Access logs (with data as specified in the message, according to section \ref{protocol:alog}) are saved in the database.[^ondisk] In order to fulfill the protocol idempotence guarantee, only logs with a unique combination of attributes are stored.

+[^ondisk]: As the database journal is flushed to disk on commit, the logs are on long-term storage by the time we send an `OK` response to the controller.

 Data about the state of the controllers, in particular the time of last PING, the rules database version, the firmware version and the local time (to measure drift) are stored (see section \ref{protocol:ping}).
 Other parts of the system, such as monitoring or a management UI, may use this information as they see fit (e.g. to alert if a controller has been silent for too long or is out of date).

 ### Access rule specification and identities management

-\TODO{this is fun}

-\TODO{in\_expr}

-Normally, the access rules will be queried often and changed only occasionally.
-Therefore, it is beneficial to partly pre-compute the queries on rules change, in order to answer more efficiently.
-To do this,
+Identities and  expressions form a DAG as described in section \ref{rulefmt:identityexpr}.
+We represent this by storing the edges (marked by the INCLUDE or EXCLUDE operation), and the nodes (containing a reference to either an identity, or a sub-expression) in the database.

+In addition, we compute the "in expression" relation as described in section \ref{rules:inexpr}.
+See section \ref{impl:inexpr} for the description of the implementation.

+The access rules are stored as a relation on the PoA types, identity expressions, time specifications, priority, and $\{\textit{Allow}, \textit{Deny}\}$.
+Time specifications may contain a list of weekdays, a date range, and a time of day, and these function as masks -- when unspecified, they match any weekday/date/time.
+Operations (such as union/intersection) on these masks are not supported -- this should instead be done by creating several rules with appropriate priorities.

 Main components